Nikhal-regi/Amazon-Clone/README.md

 # Amazon-Clone
-A clone for the amazon.com using vanilla Html and css
+A clone for the amazon.com using vanilla Html and Css